mossmatters/mossmattersweb/team/_posts/2020-01-03-Lindsay-Williams.md

 I have always been interested in evolution and how “things” come to be, so I am very excited to be joining Dr. Johnson’s lab for my PhD and being presented with the opportunity to learn how to use the current bioinformatic tools used to create and assess plant phylogenies.

 In my spare time you can probably find me playing with my five cats, playing Tennis, or bullet journaling!

+*Lindsay left the lab in 2022 to pursue other interests*